nixypanda/tw-custserv/README.md

 ## Using the application
 - First, you must obtain consumer key and secret from [Twitter Application Management](https://apps.twitter.com/) page, and you have to set those values to the config json:
-- create an application (fill in dummy data to the provided form)
+- Create an application (fill in dummy data to the provided form)
 - Now you must prepare OAuth access token and secret
 - Under **Key and Access Tokens** tab.
 You will have *Application Setting* and *Your access token* generete them
-- Put all this information in a `config.json` file.
+- Create a `config.json` file with the above details (sample given below).

   ```json
   {
     "apiKey": "<Consumer Key (API Key) in Application Setting>",